Guide to Homeschooling in South Dakota

 How to Get Started Homeschooling in South Dakota

 It is never easy to start homeschooling.
 You are bound to have a few hang-ups along the way, but using our guide will help you start on the right path.
 Families looking to homeschool in South Dakota first need to know the laws associated with the task.
-The next step is to choose a curriculum that aligns with the state’s regulations and your own personal wants and needs.

 South Dakota Homeschool Field Trips